JuliaParallel/DistributedArrays.jl/docs/src/index.md

 Distributed Arrays
 ------------------

 Large computations are often organized around large arrays of data.
 In these cases, a particularly natural way to obtain parallelism is to distribute arrays among several processes.
 This combines the memory resources of multiple machines, allowing use of arrays too large to fit on one machine.
-Each process operates on the part of the array it owns, providing a ready answer to the question of how a program should be divided among machines.
+Each process can read and write to the part of the array it owns and has read-only access to the parts it doesn't own.
+This provides a ready answer to the question of how a program should be divided among machines.

 Julia distributed arrays are implemented by the `DArray` type.
 A `DArray` has an element type and dimensions just like an `Array`.